 - To keep the red exterior intact, never use the cookware on high heat or with open flames.
 Once again see the care instruction to make sure you get the best out of your purchase.

-- The bakelite handles restrict the use of these pots and pans for oven use.
-Not recommended for oven cooking.
+- The bakelite handles restrict the use of these pots and pans in the oven.

 Ceramic Pro 10-Piece Bialetti Cookware Review